Primary sector businesses in Alert Level 3

 Businesses that can operate in Alert Level 3 include:

-- wool and fibre industries including handling, shearing, scouring, and sales and exports
+- wool and fibre industries including handling, shearing, scouring, and sales and exports (an exemption to travel across Alert Level boundaries is required)

 - farm gate and cellar door sales – for delivery or contactless pick up only.